-The employers' contributions include all expenses, levies (including the Pension Protection Fund3 and fees in connection with the Plan.
+All expenses, levies (including the Pension Protection Fund levy) and fees in connection with the Plan are met by the Plan.

-1 the Technical Provisions basis adjusted to incorporate a discount rate equal to the market implied gilt curve plus 0.85% pa.
-2 assessed at the end of each month based on the monthly funding updates provided to the Trustee by the Scheme Actuary.
-3 The most recent PPF levy was less than £30,000.
+1 assessed at the end of each month based on the monthly funding updates provided to the Trustee by the Scheme Actuary.